Audit Committee Charter

-The primary functions of the Audit Committee (the “Committee”) are (1) to assist the Board of Directors (the “Board”) of Sonoco Products Company (the “Company”) with oversight of the integrity of the Company’s financial statements, the Company’s compliance with legal and regulatory requirements, the independent auditor’s qualifications and independence, the performance of the Company's management of enterprise risk, the independent auditor and the Company’s internal audit function, and (2) to prepare an audit committee report as required by the Securities and Exchange Commission (the “SEC”) to be included in the Company’s proxy statement used in connection with the annual meeting of shareholders.
+The primary functions of the Audit Committee (the “Committee”) are (i) to assist the Board of Directors (the “Board”) of Sonoco Products Company (the “Company”) with oversight of the integrity of the Company’s financial statements, the Company’s compliance with legal and regulatory requirements, the Company’s management of enterprise risk, the independent auditor’s qualifications and independence, the performance of the independent auditor and the Company’s internal audit function, and (ii) to prepare an audit committee report as required by the Securities and Exchange Commission (the “SEC”) to be included in the Company’s proxy statement used in connection with the annual meeting of shareholders.

 Committee Membership and Qualifications